apache/paimon/docs/content/how-to/writing-tables.md

     --not-matched-by-source-upsert-set <not-matched-upsert-changes> \
     --not-matched-by-source-delete-condition <not-matched-by-source-condition>

-You can pass sqls by '--sql <sql> [, ---sql <sql> ...]' to config environment and tables at runtime.
+You can pass sqls by '--source-sql <sql> [, --source-sql <sql> ...]' to config environment and create source table at runtime.

 -- Examples:
 -- Find all orders mentioned in the source table, then mark as important if the price is above 100